Student Life

 Through HWS Compass, students are encouraged to explore the many facets of service to society.
 A four-tiered program, Compass provides experiences in community service, civic engagement, and civic leadership that chart the course to a life of engaged citizenship.
 CCESL connects students to service and engagement opportunities on campus, in Geneva and in the Finger Lakes region.

 These experiences are often threaded into course learning objectives, referred to as service-learning classes, and are meant to help students develop citizenship skills such as leadership, self-awareness, and recognizing societal needs, while making a material change that will help address community identified challenges with support from CCESL.
-Several departments offer service-learning classes, including Sociology, Architecture, Public Policy, Education, Religious Studies, Psychology, Economics, Environmental Studies, Dance, and History.
+Several departments offer service-learning classes, including Sociology, Art and Architecture, Public Policy Studies, Education, Religious Studies, Psychological Science, Economics, Environmental Studies, Dance and Movement Studies, and History.
 These classes offer students an experiential component within the overall academic course.
 Through engaging classroom discussions combined with outside of class reflection, students relate their service experience to the course content, thereby enriching their classroom learning.
 Many of these service-learning opportunities and community-based research projects segue into a paid Summer of Service Internship placements, where students work in immersive experiences with local community partners to extend traditional academic year commitments as well as maximize the non-profit's mission and outreach efforts.

 Many groups on campus direct their efforts toward community engagement.
 A campus chapter of Habitat for Humanity assists area affiliates with fundraising and home building and the Interact Club is affiliated with the Geneva Rotary Club.
 Students coordinate a variety of service projects including the annual Holiday Gift Project that provides gifts to local families in need and engages with the Community Lunch Program (local soup kitchen).
 HWS Votes! is the campus voter registration and education program and remains active in voter engagement opportunities regardless of the election year cycle.
 CCESL happily supports any athletic teams, fraternities, and student groups that wish to engage in the local community.